soymadip/My-Practice-Environment/README.md

 ## ℹ️ Some Tips & Sources(that I follow):-

 - [Here][2] are some useful shortcuts.
-- If you are just stepping into programming world, I recommend you visiting [@CodeWithHarry][y]'s youtube channel.
+- If you are just stepping into programming world, I recommend you visiting [@CodeWithHarry][cdh]'s youtube channel.
 He has many courses for beginners for different languages.
 I learn from his courses.
-- Use Replit if you don't have sufficient pc.
+- Use Replit if you don't have sufficient computing power.
 - My **Notes** are **not** as **same** as @CodeWithHarry's Replits, I have edited them for my better understanding.
 - You can use the Practice exercises to practice (although I haven't crerated much).
 - You can take some help from ChatGPT if you cannot find your problem in code even after hard trying.
 BUT DON'T GET TOO DEPENDENT AT IT.